gary-rowe/SimpleScaffolding/README.md

 * `package`: Base package, e.g. `org.example`
 * `entity-class`: Entity class, e.g. `AdminUser`
 * `entity-variable`: Entity variable, e.g. `adminUser`
+* `entity-snake`: Entity in snake case, e.g. `admin_user`

 ### How to install

 There is no installation.
-You just just copy the `Scaffolding` source code into your project under `src/test/java`.
-You might want to copy in `scaffolding.json` as well.
+You just just copy the `Scaffolding` source code into your project under `src/test/java` and run it from your IDE.
+You'll want to copy in `scaffolding.json` as well then edit to your needs.

 ### Quickly generate templates from existing code